Jean-Louis Calandrini: Biography

-Jean-Louis Calandrini (August 30, 1703 – December 29, 1758) was a Genevan scientist.
-He was a professor of mathematics and philosophy.
-He was the author of some studies on the aurora borealis, comets, and the effects of lightning, as well as of an important but unpublished work on flat and spherical trigonometry.
+Calandrini was the author of some studies on the aurora borealis, comets, and the effects of lightning, as well as of an important but unpublished work on flat and spherical trigonometry.
 He also wrote a commentary on the Principia of Isaac Newton (published in Geneva, 1739–42), for which he wrote approximately one hundred footnotes.

 He was also known as a botanist.
 The genus Calandrinia was named after him.